 Calvin Hui is Assistant Professor of Chinese Studies in Modern Languages and Literatures at the College of William and Mary.
 In May 2013, he received his PhD in Literature at Duke University, after completing his dissertation “The People’s Republic of Capitalism: The Making of the New Middle Class in Post-Socialist China, 1978 - Present” under the supervision of Rey Chow, Michael Hardt, and Fredric Jameson.
-His research focuses on modern Chinese humanities (film, media, and literature), critical theory, and cultural studies, with a particular emphasis on Marxist theory, gender and sexuality studies, and post-colonial and ethnic studies.
-Currently, he is engaged with the "Consuming China: Fashion, Media, Design and Urban Culture" project.
+His research and teaching focus on modern Chinese humanities (film, media, and literature), critical theory, and cultural studies, with a particular emphasis on Marxist theory, gender and sexuality studies, and post-colonial and ethnic studies.

 In fall 2015, Calvin Hui is teaching "CHIN 428: Advanced Seminar in Chinese (Topic: Fake Globalization, Counterfeit China)" and "CHIN 100: Fashion, Media, and Chinese Consumer Culture."
 In spring 2016, he will be teaching "CHIN 150: Freshman Seminar (Topic: Brand New China)" and "CHIN 250: Introduction to Chinese Cultural Studies."
 Since coming to William and Mary in fall 2013, he has also offered courses such as "CHIN 220" Chinese Popular Culture" and "CHIN 360: Introduction to Chinese Cinema."
 He has directed an honors thesis entitled "Cooperative Comrades: Contract Marriages and the Chinese LGBT Movement," which focuses on "fake" marriages between gay men and lesbians in contemporary China, and has supervised independent study such as "China Opening Up: Sexxx Cultures and Politics since 1978," "Copycat China," and "Sexuality, Consumption, and Chinese "Danmei" Fiction."
 He welcomes students' inquiry about pursuing honors thesis or independent study in the following areas: (1) The Chinese Middle Class and Culture; (2) U.S.-China Cultural Exchange; (3) Consumer Culture and Counterfeit Cultures; (4) Migrant Labor Issues; (5) Environmental Concerns; and (6) Chinese Diaspora (ethnicity) and the Sinophone (language).

 - "Desiring China" (December 2014).
 Poster.
 Videos.